ujh/fountainpencompanion/README.md

 # Technology

 Most parts of the app are written in Ruby on Rails.
-The inks part is written using React & Redux with a JSON API (the spec) backend.
+The inks part is written using React with a JSON API (the spec) backend.

 # The current state